ink-splatters/macOS-profiles/README.md

 Opinionated privacy-focused macOS defaults implemeneted as [configuration profiles](https://support.apple.com/en-hk/guide/mac-help/mh35561/mac)

-### Requirements
+### Caveats

+- [nix-darwin](https://github.com/LnL7/nix-darwin) users won't find anything special here
 - only Apple Silicon is officially supported.
-You miles may vary with Intel system.
+Your miles may vary with Intel system
 - TODO: mention last tested macOS version

 ### ⚠️ CAUTION ⚠️

 Tampering with system-wide Password Policy potentially can lock you out.

-- it's not been tested by the author if it's still possible to enter `RecoveryOS` when such a lockout is combined with `FileVault` _disabled_ state
-- it's not been tested by the author if it's still possible to enter `RecoveryOS` using credentials of Recovery-enabled user<sup>1</sup>, when such a lockout is combined with `FileVault` _enabled_ state
+In some cases this may lead to **permanent data loss**!

-- __FileVault personal recovery key should always work__
+- always enable FileVault!

-Always enable `FileVault`.
-Always store your `FileVault` personal recovery key securely, outside of the system it's intended for.
+- always store your FileVault **personal recovery key** securely, outside of the system it's intended for!

 .